williams-cs/swell/tutorials/editdemo.md

     To run the test file and make sure no tests are broken, run `make test`.
 If any tests are broken, either fix the underlying cause or update the test in the corresponding `.spec.ts` file in the `/test` folder.
 Be sure to add additional tests if you added new functionality.
 6. Commit and push branch

     `git commit -m [your comment]` and `git push origin [branch name]` to push the branch to GitHub for the first time.
-Merging is much easier when the difference between your branch and `master` are small, so commit and merge often!
+Merging is much easier when the differences between your branch and `master` are small, so commit and merge often!
 7. Merge with master

     `git checkout master` to switch back to the master branch, and then `git merge [branch name]`.
 Resolve any merge conflicts.
 Then finish with `git commit -m [your comment]` and `git push`